 For almost two decades, the Foot, Ankle & Leg Vein Center has served the communities around Boca Raton and Boynton Beach.
-Dr. Jodi Schoenhaus and Dr. Jason Gold are board-certified podiatrists ready to diagnose and treat any sports injury that you or are loved one is suffering from.
+Dr. Jodi Schoenhaus and Dr. Jason Gold are board-certified podiatrists ready to diagnose and treat any sports injury that you or your loved one is suffering from.

-Ankle sprain is one of the most common forms of sports injury that can be treated by a foot and ankle specialist Boynton Beach.
+Ankle sprain is one of the most common forms of sports injury that can be treated by a foot and ankle specialist in Boynton Beach.
 Learn about the symptoms and when to seek treatment.

 Ankle Sprain – A Common and Painful Sports Injury

-Any athlete that engages in sports with high-impact running and sudden movement could suffer from an ankle sprain.
+Any athlete that engages in sports with high-impact running and sudden movement can suffer from an ankle sprain.
 The ankle joint connects the lower leg and the foot, and it’s one of the hardest working parts of the body.
 When you suffer from an injury in this area, you’ll know about it immediately.

 A sprain is caused by an unusual twisting or bending motion.
 Rolling an ankle is a common way to end up with a sprain.
 However, your ankle doesn’t need to completely roll to suffer a sprain.
-Putting pressure on your ankle when landing awkwardly or running/walking on uneven ground could lead to this common condition.
+Putting pressure on your ankle when landing awkwardly, running, or walking on uneven ground could lead to this common condition.